 Fujisawa

-Certainly, if I had chosen the company that way, I would want to be able to do work that I am not good at.
-Thank you for speaking on behalf of Beyond's female infrastructure engineers this time! !
+Certainly, if you choose a company like that, you want to be able to do the work you're not good at.
+Thank you for speaking on behalf of Beyond's female infrastructure engineers!

 summary

-Currently, the population of female engineers is small, but as long as you have the desire to work at this company, it doesn't matter whether you have no experience or whether there are few women.
+Currently, there are few female engineers, but if you have the desire to work for a company, it doesn't matter if you have no experience or if there are few women

-It's true that you may feel anxious about working night shifts or that your marriage will be delayed, but more than that, your strong desire to work here will be the driving force that will support you.
+You may feel anxious about working night shifts or that it will delay your marriage, but the strong desire to work here will be the driving force that will keep you going

 If you found this article helpful , please give it a like!